-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 How to free up iCloud storage when space is low

-To free up space on iCloud, first, uninstall any unused apps.
-Turn off any apps that don't need iCloud sync, and go through each iCloud folder, deleting the files you don't need, and moving the ones you want to keep to other storage solutions.
+- Scour through each iCloud Drive and Photos folder, deleting files you don't need while moving the ones you want to other storage solutions.

 JUMP TO KEY SECTIONS